vasconcedu/vasconcedu.github.io/resume.markdown

 - Woodworking hobbyist
 - DIY car detailer
 - Handyman
-- Sportsman
+- Sportsman (swimmer)
 - Full-time husband, happily married to the most beautiful and loving woman on this planet
-- Swiss Army Knife enthusiast
+- Swiss Army Knife/pocket knife enthusiast
 - Catholic, member of the Society of Saint Vincent de Paul and extraordinaty minister of Holy Communion in my parish
 - Guitar player